Andrettin/Wyrmsun/readme.txt

 * Units
 - Added Firewyrm unit.
 Similar to the Wyrm, it also deals fire damage, and possesses resistance to fire.
+- Fixed the level up button being missing for the Dwarven Miner and Brising Miner.

 -----------------------------------------------------------------------
 - 4.1.1